 This photo is of my Jivamukti teacher Libby Bryan, who has been one of my main pillars of support as I move towards my teacher training.
 She runs the Swan River Mid City yoga studio and organized a benefit class there to raise money for my training.
 She also had me photograph her wedding, the very first shoot for this project.
 Beyond all that she has been a great friend, and an inspiration as a teacher.
 I love you Libby!

 One of my favorite sessions so far has been this one with Lynn Austin.
 We hit City Park just as the sun was setting and caught some of the beautiful golden lighting of late afternoon, and then kept going on into darkness.
-This image is of Lynn in the crook of a huge tree that extends out over the water (I was balancing above the water to take it).
-The branch over the water had partially split from the tree and created this cool clamshell, and I had Lynn pose in a way that was organic to the shape.
 One of the great things about the project is getting to meet the people in the yoga community, and Lynn and I hit it off over the course of the session.
 Lynn also took the photo of me at the top of the page!
-There are so many great pictures and you can see them all here.

 This is the last session, with another of the Model Mayhem models, Emily.
 We went to the Botanical Garden at City Park and spent a nice afternoon taking photos.
 I have not edited them all yet, but this one is one of the ones I like best so far.
 Emily was very sweet and fun to work with, and we got to climb a tree together as well.
 I love my work!

-This is my beloved teacher Michele Baker in her home.
-Michele is my "Jivamukti Sistah".
+This is my beloved teacher Michelle Baker with her dog.
+Michelle is my "Jivamukti Sistah".
 Those who know her do not really need much explanation, she is just a sweet, loving, dedicated and compassionate light to the yoga community and to New Orleans.
 When I first arrived here and took her classes the New Orleans Saints were working their way toward the Superbowl and her dharma talks often included them.
 I was in a sad space and this integration of sacred and mundane filled me with happiness, and taught me much about being a yogi.
-More recently, ss I was facing the possibility that I wouldn't have enough money to make the teacher training, she counseled me and helped sooth my anxieties with practical and loving advice.
+More recently, as I was facing the possibility that I wouldn't have enough money to make the teacher training, she counseled me and helped sooth my anxieties with practical and loving advice.
 Michele is the co-founder of Swan River Yoga, which currently has four locations in New Orleans.
 I love you Michele, thank you so much for being a light to us all!